Write C# code

 DB2 for i

-With EF Core, work with IBM i like any modern database.
+With EF Core, work as you would with any modern database.

-With EF Core, application code is database-agnostic.
-SQL is generated automatically based on the database in use.
+With EF Core, your application code is independent from the DBMS.
+The SQL is generated automatically based on the target database.

 Standard .NET development

-Same environment and tools as any standard .NET project.
-NTi provides access to IBM i data.
+Same environment and same tools as a standard .NET project.
+NTi handles IBM i data access.

-EF Core coexists with existing IBM i applications.
-Current SQL queries can be retained.
+EF Core coexists with your existing IBM i developments.
+Your current SQL queries can be preserved.

 Widely available skills

-.NET developers already master EF Core.
-They can therefore work on IBM i without specific expertise.
+.NET developers already know EF Core.
+They can work on IBM i with no specific training required.

-Access DB2 for i natively from C#.
-EF Core abstracts the data access layer and generates optimized SQL automatically.
+Work with DB2 for i directly in C#.
+EF Core handles the data access layer and generates optimized SQL queries for you.

 -

-LINQ is the native C# language mechanism for querying data using strongly typed expressions, with IntelliSense support and compile-time validation.
-EF Core leverages LINQ to automatically generate SQL tailored for DB2 for i.
+LINQ is the native C# way to query data through typed expressions, with auto-completion and compile-time validation.
+EF Core leverages LINQ to automatically generate SQL tailored to DB2 for i.

 -